JamiePike/UntargetedMetabolomics/docs/NovDec22_Log.md

 # Progress with NovDec data analysis

-For all analysis I followed the protocol outlined in the Processing Metabolomics Data protocol: `/Volumes/Jamie_EXT/Projects/Metabolomics/docs`.
+For all analysis I followed the protocol outlined in the [Processing Metabolomics Data protocol](https://github.com/JamiePike/UntargetedMetabolomics/blob/main/docs/ProcessingData.md).

 ## Overview of symptom development